 Above: Gold-and-nickel-plated stainless steel scissors from Germany; $65 to $100.

 Above: Polish wobble dolls, $55 (large) and $24 (small), on a vintage wallpaper table.
 Under the table is an Indian powder-coated metal trunk.
 The cotton map blanket is Austrian; $180.
 The children's walking toy hanging on the wall is made from real horseshoes.

 Above: A notebook by French designer Patricia Dore scattered with erasers from the Czech Republic.

 Above: Kaweco of Nuremberg, Germany, has been making pens since 1833.
-This example, a design that dates to the 1930s, rests on notebooks from South Korea and an Italian plaid-wool iPad case.
-The rice paper tape is by Kamoi Kakoshi, the 90-year-old Japanese company that invented washi tape.
+This example, a design that dates back to the 1930s, rests on notebooks from South Korea and an Italian plaid-wool iPad case.
+The MT Masking Tape is by Kamoi Kakoshi, the 90-year-old Japanese company that invented washi tape.

-Above: Top Hat recently debuted furniture by Irish designers Aodh, including a rocker ($775 plus additional charge for upholstery) with a seat of vegetable-dyed Irish tweed.
-It rests on a reversible indoor/outdoor plastic rug, $210, from Brita Sweden, produced using Swedish weaving traditions.
+Above: A rocker by Dublin designers Aodh with a seat of vegetable-dyed Irish tweed ($775, plus an additional charge for upholstery).
+It rests on a reversible indoor/outdoor plastic mat, $210, by Brita Sweden, produced using traditional Swedish weaving techniques.
 The pink-and-white wool throw, $335, is by Danish designers Scholten & Baijings.